Skip to content

 As business continuity professionals, we write plans in three areas, business continuity (BC), information technology/disaster recovery (IT/DR), and crisis management (CM).
 The goal of these plans is to ensure that these areas are resilient and can be restored quickly or handled efficiently in the wake of disruptions or emergencies.

 The fact is, every responsible organization should have recovery plans addressing the three areas mentioned above.
-And every organization that has recovery plans needs to test them—to make sure they work, identify gaps, and train employees in their use.
+Every organization with recovery plans needs to test them to ensure they work, identify any gaps, and train employees on their use.

 Some people assume BC testing is a one and done proposition.
 Nothing could be further from the truth.
 The commonly understood activity that has the most similarities to BC testing is training to run a marathon.